The Psychopathic God

-The Psychopathic God: Adolf Hitler is a 1977 book by the historian Robert G. L. Waite.
-It was republished in 1993 by Da Capo Press of New York.
+The Psychopathic God: Adolf Hitler is a book by the Canadian historian Robert G. L. Waite, in which Waite examines Hitler's life and psychopathology with the aid of psychological professionals.

+Originally published by Basic Books in 1977, a mass market paperback edition was published in 1978 by New American Library.
+The book was republished in 1993 by Da Capo Press.

-Origin of the Title
+Origin of the title

 The title is taken from a passage in W. H. Auden's poem, "September 1, 1939":